 The SAP Destination Service does not support running on a local machine.
 Your app must be deployed to SAP Cloud Platform to get the destination.

 If you want to deploy locally, during development or testing for example, you will need to have an endpoint which is accessible from your network and provide any credentials from within your app.

-6.4 Formatting URLs with a ServiceRoot in SAP OData Connector
+6.4 Formatting URLs with a ServiceRoot in OData Connector for SAP Solutions

-When you use SAP OData Connector actions, you often have to provide a string containing a URL or query.
+When you use OData Connector for SAP solutions actions, you often have to provide a string containing a URL or query.
 Without Destination Services this needs to contain the SERVICEROOT, that is: the endpoint of the service being consumed.

 With the SAP Destination Service, you should not provide the SERVICEROOT.
 You should start the query with a slash and the COLLECTIONNAME.
 Note that you will also need to start the query with the COLLECTIONNAME in the case where the URL is obtained from the object metadata or Deferred attribute.
-See SAP OData Connector for more details.
+See OData Connector for SAP Solutions for more details.